 Can parents come watch the camp activities?

 Yes!
 Parents are more than welcome to stay and watch camp.
-We try to encourage little to no camper-to-parent interaction, however, as we'd like our campers to be focused on the on-field activities and their teammates.
-We've found that the best way to facilitate a positive and developmental experience for campers is to have them acclimate as quickly and as independently as possible on Monday morning.
+However, we try to encourage little to no ballplayer-to-parent interaction, as we'd like our ballplayers to be focused on the on-field activities and their teammates.
+We've found that the best way to facilitate a positive and developmental experience for ballplayers is to have them acclimate as quickly and as independently as possible on Monday morning.
 Please also keep in mind that parents are unable to attend the trip to Fenway Park.

-Can Red Sox Baseball Camps accommodate children with life-threatening allergies?
+Can Red Sox Baseball Summer Camps accommodate children with life-threatening allergies?

-How do the campers get to and from Fenway Park?
+How do the ballplayers get to and from Fenway Park?

-Red Sox campers will travel to and from the stadium in a charter bus, in the same fashion that the Red Sox would arrive at an opposing ballpark!
-Coaches are spread throughout each bus to ensure proper supervision, and conduct attendance checks regularly throughout the time at the stadium and on the bus.
+Red Sox ballplayers will travel to and from the stadium in a charter bus, in the same fashion that the Red Sox would arrive at an opposing ballpark!
+Coaches are spread throughout each bus to ensure proper supervision, and conduct attendance checks regularly throughout our stadium experience and each time we exit or enter the bus.

 Is the trip to Fenway Park an all-day visit?

 Yes.
-The camp hours will stay roughly the same, 9:00 am to 3:00 pm ET.
-In some cases, buses will leave earlier or arrive later than the schedule camp hours - if that is the case, we will communicate any changes regarding the times well in advance of the visit to Fenway Park.
+The camp hours will stay roughly the same, 9:00 a.m. to 3:00 p.m.
+In some cases, buses will leave earlier or arrive later than the scheduled camp hours - if that is the case, we will communicate any changes regarding the times well in advance of the visit to Fenway Park.

 Can parents go on the visit to Fenway Park?

-No. Due to safety and logistics concerns, only Red Sox Campers and Red Sox Camps coaches are allowed to enter the stadium during our visit.
-Every detail about the trip and tour has been designed with safety (of campers and parents/guardians alike) as the top priority, and to maximize their fan experience at Fenway Park.
+No. Due to safety and logistics concerns, only Red Sox Baseball Summer Camp ballplayers and staff are allowed to enter the stadium during our visit.
+Every detail about the trip and tour has been designed with safety (of ballplayers and parents/guardians alike) as the top priority, and to maximize their fan experience at Fenway Park.